Last updated: July 17th, 2023

 For instance, hybrid or city bikes are more comfortable and practical, if not as fast.

-And if you strongly the aerodynamic and hand positions of drop bars, then consider a touring-style road bike instead of a racing-style one.
+And if you strongly desire the aerodynamics and hand positions of drop bars, then consider a touring-style road bike instead of a racing-style one.
 They’re more comfortable, less twitchy-feeling, and better suited to carrying luggage/cargo and facing the knocks and bumps of everyday use.
+(They also avoid the handling and component issues of converting a hybrid to drop bars.)

 Finally, if you’re looking to learn to ride a bike, then I strongly recommend not getting a road bike.